 Over the years, the demand for the programme grew and the scope widened.
 In 2007 the Nature Care Fund was created in order to facilitate the management of conservation projects on public and private land not currently part of Cape Town’s Biodiversity Network – a network of remnant patches of critically endangered vegetation on the Cape Flats that forms a link between Table Mountain National Park in the west and the mountain chain in the east.
 This fund is in partnership with corporate companies, friends groups and private individuals.
 These funds are ring-fenced, tightly monitored and audited annually.
 Currently there are over 30 ring-fenced accounts for conservation projects in the Nature Care Fund varying in size, duration and required capacity.

-In 2007 a non-accredited Skills Development Programme was initiated in partnership with City of Cape Town to create opportunities for previously disadvantaged out-of-school youth to gain work-place experience on nature reserves and develop appropriate workplace skills in activities such as 1st Aid, chainsaw use and drivers license training.
+In 2007, a non-accredited Skills Development Programme was initiated in partnership with City of Cape Town which created 59 opportunities to previously disadvantaged out-of-school youth to gain work-place experience on nature reserves and develop appropriate workplace skills in activities such as 1st Aid, chainsaw use and drivers license training.
 In 2014 this was taken up a notch and became the first accredited Nature Conservation: Resource Guardianship (NQF level 2) Learnership to be run in Cape Town with a further learnership in Environmental Management (NQF level 5) being added in 2015.
-Funding from Cathsseta, LGseta, City of Cape Town and the Table Mountain Fund has enabled over 119 youth to enter year-long, work-based training programmes on nature reserves across the city.
-The success of these programmes has been phenomenal with over 85% of graduates going on to further education or finding a job within a short time of completing the programmes.
+Funding from CATHSSETA, LGSETA, City of Cape Town and the Table Mountain Fund has enabled over 137 youth to enter year-long, work-based training programmes on nature reserves across the city.
+The success of these programmes has been phenomenal with our average extending well beyond the national average of 50% for post-programme placements.

-In 2009 the Luqmaan Jabaar Memorial Bursary Fund was started by management and staff of Zeekoevlei and Rondevlei Nature Reserve in memory of a colleague who passed away.
+In 2009, the Luqmaan Jabaar Memorial Bursary Fund was started by management and staff of Zeekoevlei and Rondevlei Nature Reserve in memory of a colleague who passed away.
 The aim of the fund is to enable passionate individuals the opportunity to pursue a career in the environmental sector.
-To date a total of 6 full tuition bursaries have been offered to inspiring young individuals who are pursuing tertiary qualifications in nature conservation.
-In addition, a number of smaller bursaries to assist mature staff in attaining their Matric pass were awarded and for students to get their drivers licenses.
+In 2017, the fund was supported with additional bursaries by CATHSSETA.
+To date, a total of 27 full bursaries were awarded to disadvantaged students from universities around Cape Town and a further 36 smaller bursaries were allocated to assist staff in attaining various qualifications and for students to get their drivers licenses.

-Through applying our Crèche to Career model we aim to expose as many Cape Town residents as possible to the wonders of nature and create the platforms and structures for them to pursue a career in the Green Economy.
+Through these various interventions within our Crèche to Career model, CTEET’s intention is to foster a life-long passion for nature and stewardship of natural resources.
+We aim to expose as many people as possible to the wonders of nature and create the platforms and structures to enable them to become environmental champions or pursue a career in the Green Economy.

-- To make the Cape Town Environmental Education Trust (CTEET) a leading force in environmental education in South Africa supporting educational programmes on Cape Town’s nature reserves and providing outdoor camps to children from low-income communities.
+- To make the Cape Town Environmental Education Trust a leading force in environmental education in South Africa.

-- To galvanise local communities, corporate companies, friends groups, developers and private individuals to take responsibility for the environment and care for Cape Town’s Biodiversity Network through our Nature Care Fund.
+- To galvanise local communities, corporate companies, friends groups, developers and private individuals to take responsibility for their environment through the Nature Care Fund.

-CTEET subscribes to the Independent Code for Not-for-profit Organisations and follows strict corporate governance guidelines with regular Board of Trustee meetings.
-We have had unqualified audits from reputable auditors for the past 8 years.
-We are registered as a Not-for-Profit Organisation (NPO # 013964) and Public Benefits Organisation (PBO # 930023924).
-We are in good standing with SARS, the Department of Social Development and the Department of Labour-COIDA.
+CTEET subscribes to the Independent Code for Not-for-profit Organisations and follows strict corporate governance guidelines with regular engagements with our Board of Trustees.
+We have had clean audits from reputable auditors for the past 19 years.
+We are registered as a Not-for-Profit Organisation (NPO # 013-964) and Public Benefits Organisation (PBO # 930023924).
+We are in good standing with SARS, the Department of Social Development and the Department of Labour.